christgau/wsdd/README.md

 ## Background

-With Windows 10 Build 1511, support for SMBv1 and thus NetBIOS device discovery was disabled by default.
+With Windows 10 version 1511, support for SMBv1 and thus NetBIOS device discovery was disabled by default.
 Depending on the actual edition, later versions of Windows starting from version 1709 ("Fall Creators Update") do not allow the installation of the SMBv1 client anymore.
 This causes hosts running Samba not